 Solar PV panels work by generating DC electricity from the sunlight and converting it to AC electricity for use in your home.
 Your home relies first on the energy created by the solar panels, and only draws on the power grid if your consumption exceeds their capacity.

-In its simplest form, a Home EV Charger is connected to the electricity grid in your home through an exterior unit, typically mounted to the outside wall of your home.
+Home EV chargers are connected to the electricity grid in your home through an exterior unit which is typically mounted to the outside wall of your home.

-When you plug your EV in to charge it draws the AC electricity being used in your home and sends it to the electric car.
-Inside the electric car it is converted to DC and stored in the battery.
+When you plug in your EV to charge, it draws the AC electricity which is being used in your home and sends it to the electric car.
+This is then converted to DC in the car and stored in the battery.

 While any EV charger can work with solar panels by connecting with your home grid, some brands are more suited than others.

-The charger, which comes in both 7kW and 22kW models, features smart Eco and Eco+ charging modes for homes with solar or wind power.
+The MyEnergi Zappi, which is the most popular EV charger in Ireland, is designed to work with a home solar installation.
+The charger comes in 7kW and 22kW models and features smart Eco and Eco+ charging modes for homes with solar or wind power.

 If you have a solar battery installed to go with your solar panels this will store the surplus power they generate during the day for later use.